Frequently asked questions

 No. The Local Para Champions program may be oversubscribed with more applications received than grants available.
 In these cases, applications undergo a competitive assessment process, and as a result, the grant cannot be guaranteed.

-Your Application ID number can be found in the subject line of the email Sport Australia sent when you submitted your application.
+Your Application ID number can be found in the subject line of the email the ASC sent when you submitted your application.

 Remember to check your junk email folder if you cannot find this email.